How to arrange a funeral or cremation service in Arkansas

-A cremation with a service is performed very similarly to a traditional funeral, only the body is transferred to the crematory rather than the cemetery, after the service.
-Opting for cremation eliminates the need for an expensive casket, embalming, a grave plot, and burial vault.
+A cremation with a service is performed very similarly to a traditional funeral.
+Only the body is transferred to the crematory rather than the cemetery after the service.
+Opting for cremation eliminates the need for an expensive casket, embalming, a grave plot, and a burial vault.
 These savings alone can save you thousands of dollars.
 If you still wish to have an open-casket viewing or service before cremation, it is possible to rent a casket for this purpose.

 What do cremation services cost in Arkansas?

 This is an important question that many families turn to the Internet to find out.
-After all, we shop for most products and services by comparing prices and seeking out the ‘best’ deal, so why should purchase a funeral differ?
-The reality is that too many families are feeling the burden of the poor economy over the past few years, and more than ever need to find affordable funeral services in Arkansas.
+After all, we shop for most products and services by comparing prices and seeking out the ‘best’ deal, so why should purchasing a funeral differ?
+The reality is that too many families are feeling the burden of the poor economy over the past few years and, more than ever, need to find affordable funeral services in Arkansas.

-A direct cremation service costs between $695 and $895 in Arkansas.
+A direct cremation service costs between $777 and $895 in Arkansas.
 The price will vary depending on your location.
-The cost of a simple cremation in Little Rock is $695, but more rural areas can cost a little more.
+The cost of a simple cremation in Little Rock is $777, but in more rural areas can cost a little more.

 Direct cremation in Arkansas

-If you wish to have a simple cremation without a service which is also the least expensive type of cremation service, then you need to ask for a direct cremation.
-This is the industry term for a simple, basic or immediate cremation without any services.
-The deceased is collected, transferred to the crematory, cremated in a basic container and then the cremated remains returned to the family in a temporary urn.
+If you wish to have a simple cremation without a service, the least expensive type of cremation service, then you need to ask for direct cremation.
+This is the industry term for a simple, basic, or immediate cremation without any services.
+The deceased is collected, transferred to the crematory, cremated in a basic container, and then the cremated remains are returned to the family in a temporary urn.

-If you are concerned about funeral costs, the DFS Memorials providers in Arkansas offer low-cost cremation services and affordable burial services.
+If you are concerned about funeral costs, Arkansas’s DFS Memorials providers offer low-cost cremation and affordable burial services.
 All DFS Memorials providers guarantee to offer a ‘best value’ direct cremation package.